RBRTV

 The Storyteller

 Head of cinematics and the voice of Halo's narrative universe.
-The heart of the team — funny, passionate, and the one who gives Master Chief a soul.
-Our emotional anchor.
+He invented his own job title — "ludonarrative designer" — because he didn't feel legitimate.
+The running gag that becomes the most moving beat in the film.
+Funny, passionate, and the one who gives Master Chief a soul.

 "Every great game is really just a great story you get to live inside."